CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide.md

 ## The command to execute

 To allow the player to trigger this feature, we will let them execute a chat command.
 To configure this, we'll make use of [custom commands](/en/CSMM/custom-commands.html).
-We are providing the command a variable `${player.steamId}`, this of course translates into the steam ID of the player who executed the command.
+We are providing the command a prefix `Steam_` and a variable `${player.steamId}`, this of course translates into the steam ID of the player who executed the command, in the format the game currently uses.
 CSMM supports lots of special variables you can use in your commands.

-`remitem ${player.steamId}`
+`remitem steam_${player.steamId}`

 So far so good, but seasoned 7D2D admins may notice something important.
 This command is currently exploitable!
 However, not to worry, let's think this through.